 Never Say This to a Middle-Aged Woman

-Why did I spend all of my years under the age of 50 not appreciating the simple things that just happened with no effort like how my hair was always glossy, all my clothes fit and I could put on underwear without pulling a muscle in my back?
-Middle age sucks.
-Every day is a struggle between the way you see yourself and the way society perceives you.
+I spent all of my years under the age of 50 not appreciating the simple things that just happened with no effort like how my hair was always glossy, I had a chin with no developing waddle, all my clothes fit no matter the salt content or the moon phase and I could put on underwear without pulling a muscle in my back.
+Being of middle age is a daily surprise as well as a struggle between the way you see yourself (fabulous!) and the way society perceives you (useless).

 I thought about that comment for a minute.
 Why did I just feel like I’d been punched in the gut?
-Why am I not considered to be prettier now because I am wiser, more thoughtful, more talented, more curious, kinder, funnier, wittier, well-read, an established entrepreneur, a world traveler… Why do I let the comments of people I hardly know challenge my self esteem now?
-It’s hard enough not to see the “young me” when I look in the mirror without having it pointed out to me over my favorite bottle of Rioja.
+Why do I let the comments of people I hardly know challenge my self esteem?
+It’s hard enough not to see the “young me” when I look in the mirror without having it pointed out to me to my face over my favorite bottle of Rioja.
 The mirror and I have a hate/hate relationship because it forces me to see myself as I really am instead of how I feel - which is the same as I felt when I was in my 30’s.
-But the curves are less curvy, the smile lines are deeper, the hair has silver sparkles and I always, always look like I haven’t sleep well in a year (Have you been sick?
+But I always, always look like I haven’t sleep well in a year (Have you been sick?
 No, I’m just not wearing makeup).
 I am my own worst critic and I don’t need the bad shit that I say to myself to be confirmed by someone who barely knows me.